Risdon Zinc Works: Zinc works construction

 The majority of Britain's supplies came from Germany and Belgium, but when World War I broke out, zinc metal became a scarcity throughout the British Empire, which was needed to manufacture weapons.
 When Germany invaded Belgium, the price of zinc soared by 312 times.

 Construction of the Risdon Zinc Works by EZ Industries commenced in 1916.
 It opened in 1918.
 The operations of the Risdon Zinc Works were tied in with the mining of zinc in Rosebery and Williamsford.

 Amalgamated Zinc Limited began looking into the production of electrolytic zinc after acquiring thousands of tonnes of high-zinc concentrate in Broken Hill.
 The company's general manager, Herbert Gepp, was tasked with looking into the procedure when he was in America looking for markets for concentrate.
 Because of Tasmania's commitment in supplying cheap hydroelectric power, the corporation decided to establish a site there and signed a contract with the government for the delivery of power.

 During the 1920s the facility saw rapid expansion, becoming the world's largest zinc smelter, a title it held until the late 1930s.

 The settlement of the suburb of Lutana was almost exclusively that of EZ workers.
 Pollution from the works was an issue for the company, and successor companies that operated the works as well as disposal of waste out to sea.

 In 1924, the facility began manufacturing superphosphate for the fertiliser industry.
 Roasting furnaces were built to produce the sulphur dioxide needed to make sulphuric acid.
 The production of ammonium sulphate began as a means to utilise the sulphuric acid produced as an onsite byproduct.
 By the mid-1970s, the smelter was exporting seventy-percent of its production overseas.

 Ownership

-The Risdon Zinc Works works were included in the sale of EZ Industries to North Broken Hill Peko in 1984.
+The Risdon Zinc Works works were included in the sale of EZ Industries to North Broken Hill in 1984.
 The smelter has subsequently been operated by Pasminco, Zinifex and since 2007 by Nyrstar.